 Bob McNally

 Alan Fleischmann

-Wow.
-So when you describe your point of view, is there a point of view that you bring to energy policy?
-I mean, when you look at renewables and alternatives, solar, when you look at wind, fossil fuels, nuclear, is there?
-Is there a point of view that Rapidan has?
-Or is it that you believe all energy and kind of serve the purpose of your client?
+So when you describe your point of view, is there a point of view you bring to energy policy?
+When you look at renewables and alternatives — solar, wind — and at fossil fuels and nuclear, is there a point of view that Rapidan has?
+Or do you believe in all energy and serve the purpose of your client?

+Bob McNally